Rethinking the holidays: Traditions, change are on the table

 During the era of mass migration from Europe to the United States, people who’d emigrated suddenly had no way to celebrate major holidays with those they’d left behind.
 So Jewish families began creating elaborate postcards to celebrate Rosh Hashanah.

-“They were this gorgeous new art form,” Eichler-Levine says.
+“They were this gorgeous new art form,” she says.
 “People could share their sentiments even though they could not physically be there with their loved ones.”

+The key this year may be accepting that things needs to evolve -- and avoiding comparisons with celebrations from years past.
+If you try to replicate past holidays exactly, it’s likely that this year’s will feel inferior, says Catherine Sanderson, professor of psychology at Amherst College.

 The key this year, Sanderson says, may be accepting that things needs to evolve -- and avoiding comparisons with celebrations from years past.
 If you try to replicate past holidays exactly, it’s likely that this year’s will feel inferior.